 How Does Machine Translation Work

-- Statistical machine translation has no knowledge of language or grammatical rules.
+- Statistical MT has no knowledge of language or grammatical rules.
 Statistical machine translation systems use computer algorithms that reference and analyze previously translated text and explore the millions of possibilities of how to order words and put smaller pieces of text together.
 The result is a database of translations that are based on the statistical likelihood that a certain word or phrase in the source language will be another word or phrase in the target language.

 Advantages and Disadvantages